Torontow/MT-Burger/README.md

 ## Contributing

+Big kudos to Annie Kwan [https://github.com/akwanmtl](https://github.com/akwanmtl) helped immensely with this project as I was under a deadline and she found (VERY quickly) a tiny error that was causing a major malfunction.

 If you would like to contribute to this project, please contact me with the information below.
 You are incouraged to follow the [Contributor Covenant](https://www.contributor-covenant.org/).

 ## Tests